codespin-ai/codespin/templates/generate.md

 But now I'd like to make the following changes to the original prompt.
 The diff of the prompt is given below.
 ```
 {{promptDiff}}
 ```

 {{/unless}}
 {{!-- Print the files  --}}
+{{#if files.length}}
+If the file content was provided, make modifications buy try to retain existing code and structure.

+{{/if}}
-Respond with just the code in the following format:
+Respond with just the code (but exclude invocation examples etc) in the following format:

 $START_FILE_CONTENTS:./some/path/filename.ext$
 import a from "./a";